syedayman/Docker-Container-Hardening/README.md

 To achieve greater efficiency and improved functionality, Docker Compose was utilized instead of Makefiles to allow for a more streamlined and cohesive management of the multi-container application.

-The one-time configuration needed for setting up the environment is achieved with the command docker-compose build.
+The one-time configuration needed for setting up the environment is achieved with the command `docker-compose build`.
 This command builds the images as specified in the Dockerfile, downloading necessary packages, and preparing the environment as defined.
-Once this initial setup is complete, every subsequent start of the application is done using docker-compose up.
+Once this initial setup is complete, every subsequent start of the application is done using `docker-compose up`.
 This command brings up all the required services and containers outlined in the compose file, deftly handling both the initial launch and routine startups.
-To stop the application, docker-compose down is employed to gracefully halt all services and perform necessary cleanup of the environment.The docker-compose.yml file used to build and run the containers is illustrated below followed by a detailed description of solely its security features.
+To stop the application, `docker-compose down` is employed to gracefully halt all services and perform necessary cleanup of the environment.The docker-compose.yml file used to build and run the containers is illustrated below followed by a detailed description of solely its security features.

 ![image](https://github.com/user-attachments/assets/74b1b4a9-51a8-4c13-abcf-6e9e4481524c)
 ![image](https://github.com/user-attachments/assets/d0de5b65-ed54-4774-9639-00db99a301bb)